Lost Childhood and Role Reversal: Understanding Parentification in Families

 Adaptive Traits

-Resilience: Taking on responsibilities early can foster resilience and problem-solving skills.
+Resilience: Taking on responsibilities on early childhood can foster resilience and problem-solving skills.

 Empathy: You might develop heightened empathy from managing family dynamics and understanding others' needs.